sebaslogen/resaca/resacakoin/Readme.md

 </details>

 <details>
-  <summary>Scope to a Composable a ViewModel injected by Koin with SavedStateHandle and a key</summary>
+  <summary>Scope a ViewModel injected by Koin with SavedStateHandle and a key to a Composable</summary>

 ```kotlin
 @Composable